 Where can I find more information?

-Patients, their families and carers can also seek further information through:
+Patients, their families and carers can also seek further information via the following contact details:

-- Writing to the Centre for Medicinal Cannabis Research and Innovation, NSW Ministry of Health, Locked Mail Bag 961, North Sydney, NSW 2059
+- Centre for Medicinal Cannabis Research and Innovation, NSW Ministry of Health, Locked Mail Bag 961, North Sydney, NSW 2059